 - Capital One: The Capital One app is easy to navigate, helps you save and includes Eno, a virtual assistant.
 Users can also add cash in store by getting a unique barcode through the app.
 They simply enter the amount of cash to deposit in the app, go to a nearby CVS and show the cashier the barcode to scan as confirmation.

 - Chase: In addition to allowing you to send money to someone else and monitor your account, the Chase app shows you a simple daily snapshot of your spending and saving patterns.
 You can also set savings goals and track your progress.

-- Chime: The challenger bank gives you daily balance alerts and allows you to block your card in-app.
-More impressively, it lets you set up rules to automatically save money and potentially get your payday up to t wo days early.
+- Chime: This challenger bank gives you daily balance alerts and allows you to block your card in-app.
+More impressively, it lets you set up rules to automatically save money and potentially get your payday up to two days early.
 You can also overdraw your account without paying a fee.